l0k9j/webversity/content/p/actions/index.md

 ### <a href="privacy-tips">Simple tips to reclaim your digital privacy</a>
 ### <a href="alternatives">Switch from Big Tech to better tech</a>

-## I'm a journalist or tech writers
 ### <a href="tech-writing">I write about technologies, how can I help?</a>

 ## I develop a Browser

 Suggestions:

-* block all third-party cookies by default
+* block all third-party cookies/tagging/storage by default
 * zero-tolerance for fingerprinting:
     * offer users different levels of protection in your settings
     * the most advanced should have generic languages preferences,